A Creamy Pasta Bake for Spring.

 But mostly I blame how much time I spend on the iMac.
 Sitting.
 Typing.
 Sitting some more.
 Social networking.
 The Internet is an amazing gift.
 But it is damn hard on the body.
 I'm vowing to get up and move more frequently.
 Shake my booty.
 Feel the burn.
 Or at least feel some heat.

 So just in case you're in the same mood, too.
 I've made a lighter version of the classic baked mac and cheese.

-I used gluten-free brown rice penne with rice bran for the pasta.
+I used gluten-free penne for the pasta.
 Organic soy milk and Smart Balance vegan "butter" for the cream sauce.
 Zucchini and garlic and chives for a flavor boost.
 And it was fab.
 Light.
 Creamy.

 Perfect for Spring.